junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Mr. Brady (PA) asked unanimous consent to discharge from committee and consider.
 - 2007-09-04 — On agreeing to the resolution Agreed to without objection. (text: CR H10038)
 - 2007-09-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10038)
+- 2007-09-05 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S11125)
+- 2007-09-05 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S11125)